Introduction

 1. Centralize Your Document Storage

 Start by eliminating information silos.
-Instead of spreading documents across desktop folders, local drives, emails and third-party tools, implement a centralized Document Management System (DMS) like dMACQ DMS+.
+Instead of spreading documents across desktop folders, local drives, email attachments and disconnected applications, centralize business documents within a Document Management System (DMS).
+A centralized repository gives authorized employees a consistent place to store, access and manage business information.

 A centralized DMS ensures: